steveoro/goggles_db/README.md

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [LGPL-3.0 License](https://opensource.org/licenses/LGPL-3.0).